 DISCLAIMER: I am NOT a professional financial adviser.
-All information in this article are my opinions alone.
-It is strongly advised that you do your own research before becoming a crypto holder.
+All information in this article is my opinions alone.
+It is strongly advised that you do your own research before investing.
 Links to sites and products are my personal referral/affiliate links.
-Invest wisely!

 This article delves into whether graffiti art and cryptocurrency (AKA digital currency), for example, Bitcoin and TRON, could link together to benefit the trade and allow growth.
 I’ll be trying to figure out if this relatively new wave of payment could bring graffiti art further into the mainstream, what other advantages there are and on the other side of the coin, what are the possible disadvantages?